Fanfic: Mass Effect Clash Of Civilizations

 - Normal Fish in a Tiny Pond: Many of the technologies that the UNSC take for granted, such as artificial gravity, faster than light tech, and crystal computational devices, are utterly amazing to the Citadel Races, largely because they did this without any Element Zero, which was thought to be essential for the first two technologies, at least.

-- OOC Is Serious Business: Hev, who is conservative even among its own kind, after discovering the kinship between Asari and humans.
+- OOC Is Serious Business: Hev, who is conservative even among its own oblivious-and-not-excitable kind, after discovering the kinship between Asari and humans.

 - Powered Armor: The MJOLNIR Mark VIII, made from Forerunner metals that are lighter and stronger and it can be used by non-SPARTANs.

 - Proud Warrior Race Guy: The Sangheli ambassador, whose purpose seems to be "Let's try to make diplomacy as difficult as possible by being innocently insensitive."

 - Reasonable Authority Figure: Councilor Tevos has a far more realistic expectation of what possible contact will bring than her two colleagues.